 You might want to start with someone that caused you pain, but it is easier to forgive than other people who hurt you deeply.

 Once you have forgiven that person, see if your load is a bit lighter and then work your way through those that caused you heartache.

 You may only be able to forgive just one person this year that didn’t do as much damage as others.
 That’s okay.
 It’s a start.

 We all know that vegetables are good for you.
-Try to add a little bit more on your plate every day.
+Try to add a little bit more to your plate every day.

 You would think eating vegetables would be easy for a person like me since I already love them.
 There’s only one vegetable that I won’t touch (Brussel sprouts), and yet I don’t eat enough of them either.

-I think one of the most important things you can do is to find recipes that you love that have vegetables as the star player.
+One of the most important things you can do is find recipes that you love that have vegetables as the star player.

-One of my favorite recipes is Parmesan Cauliflower Steaks.
+Here’s one of my favorite vegetarian recipes – Parmesan Cauliflower Steaks.
 I crave this dish.